urbit/developers.urbit.org/content/reference/arvo/behn/tasks.md

 Cancel a timer.

-Behn takes in a `@da` and cancels the timer at that time if it exists, then adjusts the next wakeup call from Unix if necessary.
+Behn takes in a `@da` and cancels the timer at that time if one had been set through that `wire`, then adjusts the next wakeup call from Unix if necessary.

 #### Returns